nirvanaos/idlfe/readme.md

 ## How to use

-### NuGet
-Find nirvanaos.idlfe NuGet packages on https://www.nuget.org/.

-### vcpkg
+### vcpkg Package manager
-Use `idlfe` port from https://github.com/nirvanaos/vcpkg-registry.git (Flex + Bison must be installed on the build system).
+Use `idlfe` port from https://github.com/nirvanaos/vcpkg-registry.git.

 ## Build prerequisites

+* CMake
 * C++17 compilant compiler
-* Flex + Bison must be installed on the build system

-For the Microsoft Visual Studio builds you can use supermodule https://github.com/nirvanaos/idlfe.vc.git

 ## Used libraries